wlsf82/cv/partials/SIDE_PROJECTS.md

 ## [Mentoring](https://talkingabouttesting.com/mentoria-coaching/)

-In this project, I mentor junior QAs in subjects related to test automation, agile testing, continuous integration, DevOps, and career, to help them grow and be better professionals.
+In this project, I mentor QAs in subjects related to test automation, agile testing, continuous integration, version control, DevOps, and career, to help them grow and be better professionals.

 [Back to homepage](../README.md)